GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 ## Font inlining

-After analyzing hundreds of applications, our team found that developers often include fonts in their applications by referencing them in the `<head>` element of `index.html`.
+After analyzing hundreds of applications, the Aurora team found that developers often include fonts in their applications by referencing them in the `<head>` element of `index.html`.
 Here's an example of how this would look like by including Material Icons: